Cancer Misdiagnosis Lawyer

 When cancer is misdiagnosed, it has the opportunity to grow and spread.
 This limits your treatment options and increases the risk of premature death.
-If you or your loved one has suffered harm because a doctor failed to timely detect cancer, a cancer misdiagnosis lawyer at Levin & Perconti may be able to help you recover substantial compensation.
+If you or your loved one has suffered harm because a doctor failed to timely detect cancer in a timely manner, a cancer misdiagnosis attorney at Levin & Perconti may be able to help you recover substantial compensation.

 When you report symptoms to your doctor, the doctor has a legal duty to promptly investigate according to well-established guidelines.
 This is known as a reasonable standard of care.
 When a doctor misses a cancer diagnosis after failing to exercise due diligence, serious harm may occur.
 This amounts to medical malpractice.